 Pinhão - Viana do Castelo

-We’ll spend the morning exploring the Peso de Regua district, with its tiered vineyards rising from the banks of the Douro River.
-Our route along the N222 was voted “Most Scenic Drive in the World”!
-Then head northwest via Amarante, an architecturally stunning town in the Minho region, where the Saint Gonçalo Bridge is another must-see attraction, with a story of more than 800 years.
-Next is equally enchanting Guimarães - the “birthplace of Portugal” - with a crenellated castle fit for a Hollywood movie.
+We'll spend the morning exploring the Peso de Regua district, with its tiered vineyards rising from the banks of the Douro River.
+Our route along the N222 was voted "Most Scenic Drive in the World"!
+We then head northwest via Amarante, an architecturally stunning town in the Minho region, where the Saint Gonçalo Bridge is another must-see attraction, with a story of more than 800 years.
+Next is equally enchanting Guimarães—the "birthplace of Portugal"—with a crenelated castle fit for a Hollywood movie.

-Our route through the Viana do Castelo region leads via Ponte de Lima, with its long Roman bridge, and the heartland of Portugal’s acclaimed Vinho Verde (vibrant and fruity young wine) terroire, the country’s largest wine region.
+Our route through the Viana do Castelo region leads to Ponte de Lima, with its long Roman bridge, and the heartland of Portugal's acclaimed Vinho Verde (a vibrant and fruity young wine) terroir, the country's largest wine region.

 A short ride along the Atlantic - washed western shore brings us to Porto, a gorgeous city at the mouth of the Douro River.
 Marked by faded sophistication, this fabled estuary town (and UNESCO World Heritage Site) combines a picturesque medieval heart and a trendy contemporary buzz.
 We’ll end our day by the Cais de Ribeira waterfront, with its traditional barcos rebelos (flat-bottomed boats) laden with port caskets…and, across the river, the city’s hallowed port cellars.

-Next, we’ll wind inland through the Buçaco forest, then return to the coast to be awed by the rolling Atlantic swell at Nazaré.
-This fishing village is famous for the world’s largest surfable waves on the world-famous underwater canyon, while nearby Peniche awes with sublime seascapes.
-Lisbon - Europe’s sunniest capital city - beckons on the horizon to provide a memorable flourish to end this sensational trip with the magical and unforgettable late afternoon light over the Tejo River and the incredible number of national monuments in such a short space of land.
+Next, we'll wind inland through the Buçaco forest, then return to the coast to be awed by the rolling Atlantic swell at Nazaré.
+This fishing village is famous for the world's largest surfable waves on the world-famous underwater canyon, while nearby Peniche awes with sublime seascapes.
+Lisbon—Europe's sunniest capital city--beckons on the horizon to provide a memorable flourish to end this sensational trip with the magical and unforgettable late afternoon light over the Tejo River and the incredible number of national monuments in such a short space of land.

-We’ll spent the day enjoying a guided tour of Lisbon’s historic heart, where antique wooden trams still rumble through crooked cobbled streets, and the Baixa district is an unforgettable mélange of baroque architecture, haberdashers, and magnificent plazas.
-Tonight we savor our memories with a farewell dinner in a traditional restaurant.
+We'll spend the day enjoying a guided tour of Lisbon's historic heart, where antique wooden trams still rumble through crooked cobbled streets, and the Baixa district is an unforgettable mélange of baroque architecture, haberdashers, and magnificent plazas.

 Over 7 countries worldwide